matplotlib/CZI_2021-03_mpl/LOI.md

 are frequently time critical and tedious.
 It is unfair and impractical to rely solely on volunteers to accomplish such tasks.

-In particular, reviewing new Issues and PRs was task that, with only volunteer effort, we could not keep up with leading to an ever growing backlog.
-There may be critical bug reports or insightful feature requests among the issues, while among the PRs there may be useful contributions or bug fixes that would improve Matplotlib.
-Further, the backlog is discouraging for new and occasional contributors and distracting for core developers.

-Having maintenance tasks promptly and reliably addressed and reducing the Issue/PR backlog improve the contribution experience for everyone working on the project.
-We propose to devote three quarters of a developer's time to continue handling these tasks.
+With only volunteer effort we had an ever growing backlog of Issues and PRs.
+This risks missing good ideas and is both discouraging to new contributors and distracting to the core developers.
+In contrast, with CZI support we have decreased our backlog of open Issues and PRs despite an increase in the number submitted over the last 15 months.

-In addition to on-going and routine maintenance, there are substantial, but incremental, enhancement to Matplotlib that require long blocks of dedicated work to implement.
-Examples of this work include fixing long-standing rendering and performance issues, deep-dive explanatory documentation, homogenizing and smoothing the API, and new user-facing functionality.
+In addition to on-going and routine maintenance, there are substantial, but incremental, enhancement to Matplotlib that require long blocks of dedicated effort to implement.
 Without funding, this type of project can drag out for months to years or stall altogether.
+Examples include fixing long-standing rendering and performance issues, deep-dive explanatory documentation, homogenizing and smoothing the API, and new user-facing functionality.
-We propose to complete 4 such medium-sized self-contained projects per year with about 25% of an FTE.
-The exact projects will be selected in consultation with down-stream biomedical libraries.
+Projects to be pursued with the funding requested here will be selected in consultation with down-stream biomedical libraries.

-Finally, supported developers improve the technical and community management of the project.
+Finally, supported developers improve the management of the project.
 We now have the time and bandwidth to make strategic decisions about the direction of the project to ensure the long term health and viability of Matplotlib.
-However, it is critical that Matplotlib remain a community-driven project and the supported developers must complement and enable, not replace, volunteer work.
-Individuals participate in our community at all levels of engagement; from users who only want to read the documentation to developers who are co-creating the library and everything in between.
-We must ensure that our community is open and welcoming to everyone who wants to join and that there are clear paths for people to change their role within community.
-We propose dedicating a 20% FTE to management and community maintenance, including planning, governance, outreach, communications, and moderation.
+An important part of project management is community management: fostering, diversifying, and growing our community.
+This requires dedicated effort, over long periods of time, beyond what can be sustained by volunteers alone.
+We must ensure that our community is open and welcoming to everyone who wants to join, with opportunities to contribute in a spectrum of roles as their interests and skills develop.

+We propose to continue full support (1 FTE) for Elliott Sales de Andrade and partial support (.2 FTE) for Thomas Caswell.
+The effort will be split with approximately .75 FTE for maintenance, .25 FTE for medium sized enhancements, and .2 FTE for community and project management.

 # Landscape analysis